physicslog/cdt/README.md

 ## Background theories
 1. General Relativity
 2. Quantum Mechanics
-3. Simplicial Topology(Used in Regge Calculus)
+3. Simplicial complex (Concept will be used in Regge Calculus)
 4. Regge Calculus

 ## Theory Keywords